What is DPI, and what is the best setting for gaming

 Over the years, mouse technology has improved exponentially.
 Even looking at mice from a few years ago, the difference in technological advancements is pretty staggering.
 That being said, one of the big jumps in recent history for mice has been the DPI they offer.

-For first-person shooters, you want to be aiming for 400-800 DPI.
-Whilst this seems low, games like CS:GO and Overwatch relies on precise accuracy – something that higher DPI simply doesn’t give.
+For multiplayer FPS games, you want to be aiming for 400-800 DPI.
+While this seems low, games like CS:GO, PUBG and Overwatch rely on precise accuracy – something that higher DPI simply doesn’t give.
 A lot of current pros utilize this DPI range as it provides the highest levels of precision and accuracy.
 The same DPI range is a great place to start for individuals playing MOBA games.

 For those that are looking to play MMOs and RPGs, a higher 1000-1600 DPI is actually considered the norm.
-Unlike first-person shooters, you don’t require pinpoint accuracy and tracking when playing these titles.
+Unlike multiplayer FPS games, you don’t require pinpoint accuracy and tracking when playing these titles.
 It’s actually advantageous to be able to quickly spin around and view the surrounding areas.
 The same can be said for Real-Time strategy games too.
 Because the only accuracy you need is physically clicking on stuff, you can get away with a higher DPI setting.

 Remember, these are just guidelines – you can argue that some pros (very few) can use much higher/lower DPI settings than what we have here.